Skin Care and Sun Protection: Tips from a Dermatologist

 Summer time and skin care go hand in hand.
 Protecting yourself and loved ones from harmful sun rays takes time, diligence and the ability to carefully read labels.

 UVA and UVB rays are both harmful and cause Melanoma so it’s important to find sunscreen protection against both.
-Alan B. Fleischer, Jr., M.D., professor of dermatology at Wake Forest Baptist Health, said that can be difficult because in the United States, there is no current criteria for measuring or labeling the amount of protection against UVA for sunscreens.
+Amy McMichael, MD, Chair of dermatology at Wake Forest Baptist Health, said that can be difficult because in the United States, there is no current criteria for measuring or labeling the amount of protection against UVA for sunscreens.

-“Nevertheless, products with ecamsule, avobenzone, titanium dioxide and zinc oxide offer more complete sunshine protection than products without these ingredients,” he said.
+“Nevertheless, products with ecamsule, avobenzone, titanium dioxide and zinc oxide offer more complete sunshine protection than products without these ingredients,” she said.

 According to the Skin Cancer Foundation, the Food and Drug Administration (FDA) plans to introduce UVA standards within the next few years.
 The Skin Cancer Foundation says it’s also helpful to look for such phrases as “multi spectrum, broad spectrum or UVA/UVB protection” on sunscreen labels, which all indicate that some UVA protection is provided.

-“I suggest that parents choose an SPF 50 or higher product, preferably very water resistant or ‘sport’, and use these products every day,” he said.
+“I suggest that parents choose an SPF 50 or higher product, preferably very water resistant or ‘sport’, and use these products every day,” she said.
 “No individual brand is better than another.”

 For more information about sun protection, visit the Wake Forest Baptist Dermatology Department.